 The final value that teachers and staff desire to instill in students is that of joy of learning especially through play and discovery.
 It is signigficant for both students and parents when their children complete a lesson or activity as it develops a sense of pride and accomplishment for the students and reinforces to the parent that school is valuable and their children are growing.

 Finally Teachers with the support of MMP training recognize the importance of students expression of their understanding and creativity.
 They desire to make these values apparent to their students and parents.
 The role of parents as a support for their children is very important, and encouraged.
-Staff both value learning and the role parents within their children’s education.
+Staff both value independent learning and the role parents within their children’s education.
 This is a difficul balance but very significant.

 Benefits and Areas of Growth for Curriculum Design: As a new site which is still under mentorship from MMP staff, I was able to observe a portion of the morning lead by head teacher and her assistant, and also able to observe Ma’am who came and demonstrated new activities and the format of circle time, story time, and individual work.
 When asked about the benefits of working with MMP curriculum the teachers shared about how the curriculum creates a foundation for their teaching and classroom routines “It (the curriculum) is where we get what we will teach to the children.
 We use the samples in our seminar.
-How to guide, lead the children.”
+How to guide, and lead the children.”
 Notes Head teacher.
 The curricuum is praised for being logical in its sequencing, and developmentally appropriate.
 Again Head teacher and Assistant teacher are encouraged by the reading technique used called the Marungko Approach, which introduces letters in a way which reflects a natural progression of the childs development, especially in pronuciation.
 For example instead of alphabetically letters are introduced as folllows M,S,A,O,E,P… The lesson are also contextualized in story, Such as the story of Moses for the letter M.

 Teachers also noted how encouraged they are to see how students are increasingly more engaged in learning and respectful of the routines of the classrooom.
-Head teacher reflects on her great challenges and with keeping studens attention when sharing stories during the fooding program and even in first weeks of the school year, and acknowldeges the role of her MMP training how to structer her classroom that lead to significant break throughts in this area.
+Head teacher reflects on her great challenges and with keeping students attention when sharing stories during the fooding program and even in first weeks of the school year, and acknowldeges the role of her MMP training on how to structer her classroom that has lead to significant break throughts in this area.

 MMP Training: As informally trained volunteers the on-going training that MMP provides directly to this sites, as well as the larger trainings they attend are an integral part of designing and implementing a meaningful preschool program.
-Each teacher praises the step-by-step formatting of the seminars and mentor.
+Each teacher praises the step-by-step formatting of the seminars and model teaching mentor.
 This is especially true in the area of classroom management, classroom set up, and logical progressions of the curriculum.

 Implementing the Curriculum and the Arts: Though Head and Assistant teacher follow very strictly the MMP curriculum and suggestion for implementations, they still make decisions about which activities their students are ready for, and have adopted a slow roll out of the curriculum to acclimate students and parents to the different culture of the school.
 An example that Head teacher shared is that of the arts. “(Dancing) is what we do first.
 We do not have, say, painting, we still do not have that.
 Maybe next month we will do that because we are following the MMP…succession.
 First, second, third.”